-With more and more companies looking to generate leads using LinkedIn, I am often asked, how to craft the ideal LinkedIn Profile for sales professionals.
-Because there is a big difference between a LinkedIn profile set up to gain employment and one set up to connect with prospects.
+With more and more companies looking to generate leads using LinkedIn, I am often asked how to craft the ideal LinkedIn Profile for sales professionals.
+Because there is a big difference between a LinkedIn profile set up to gain employment, and one set up to connect with prospects.

 The truth is the first step in generating leads with LinkedIn is creating a LinkedIn profile which highlights your company and your expertise so you can start attracting clients.

-Few social media platforms offer as great an opportunity to increase your exposure to potential clientele than LinkedIn.
+Few social media platforms offer as great an opportunity to increase your exposure to potential clientele as LinkedIn.
 LinkedIn is the go-to website for companies looking to reach their potential buyers, especially when it comes to B2B sales.

 - Using LinkedIn as a Lead Generation Tool for Sales